idangrady/INFOMDM_REP_21/README.md

 -
 # Folders
 - Assignment_1 folder is dedicated for the development of the code.
-- Individual_practice is used for individual exercises / practice if needed.
+- Individual_practice folder is dedicated for individual exercises / practice if needed.